 What you need to save will depend on a number of factors such as how much you want to borrow, the price of the property and the percentage of deposit you need to pay.
 The deposit is a percentage of a property so, for example if you want to purchase a house that is £150,000, a deposit of £15,000 would be a 10% deposit.

 A larger deposit means lesser monthly mortgage payments, which is why many people aim to put down more.
 Deposit percentages are generally moved up or down in multiples of 5.
 But ultimately, the more you can save for a deposit the better, in order to try and reduce your monthly mortgage costs.

 Some things to remember are that the more expensive the property, the more you need as a deposit – so to keep your expectations realistic you can cap your property search at a specific amount (as much as we all wish we could afford that £1 million 7 bed mansion).
 You also need to keep in mind you may need to pay additional fees such as solicitor fees so keep a little extra back for these costs.

 What deposit schemes are available?

 Now, we may be biased, but this is our favourite way to lower that pesky deposit as it’s based on the share price of the property as opposed to the full market value.
-Shared Ownership allows you to buy part of one of our properties.
+Shared ownership allows you to buy part of one of our properties.
 You take out a mortgage on a percentage share, or buy it outright, and then pay affordable rent to Aster on the rest.
-You can increase these shares over time – known as staircasing – and eventually in most instances staircase and buy 100% of your home.
+You can increase these shares over time – known as staircasing – and eventually in most instances staircase and buy 100% of your home (just ask our team and we'll be able to confirm if this is possible on the home you're seen).
 When buying more shares, the price will depend on property prices at the time.

 Shared ownership really is a great choice for people looking to get on the property ladder without scraping together a small fortune.